-The most dependable solution is to have a chassis that fully supports the wheel axle on both ends, giving maximum support the wheel and axle and removing a great deal of friction on the it; see Figure 2-19.
-We will cover this concept in more details in Chapter 3, and I'll explain the physics behind it.
-For now, you need to keep in mind that proper support of the axle and wheel are important your chassis design to ensure the reliability of your robot.
+The most dependable solution is to have a chassis that fully supports the wheel axle on both ends, giving maximum support to the wheel and axle and removing a great deal of friction on it (see Figure 2-19).
+This concept is covered in more detail in Chapter 3, and I'll explain the physics behind it there.
+For now, you need to keep in mind that proper support of the axle and wheel is important to your chassis design to ensure the reliability of your robot.